natlogica/hundred-days/r1-log.md

 Today's session is entirely devoted to the first half of creating a snake game in python, using the Turtle package.
 Setting up the movement of the snake involves making three turtles follow one another on the screen.

 ### R1D21
 Learning about class inheritance today and continuing work on the Snake game.
+We needed to do collision detection on the walls of the screen and print and update the scoreboard.